JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiCodeBlocksSpecs.md

     </div>
     ````````````````````````````````

-- `LineNumberRanges`
+- `LineNumberLineRanges`
-  - Type: `IList<LineNumberRange>`
+  - Type: `IList<NumberedLineRange>`
-  - Description: The `LineNumberRange`s that specify the line number for each line of code.
+  - Description: The `NumberedLineRange`s that specify the line number to render for each line of code.
     If this value is null, no line numbers will be rendered.
   - Default: `null`
   - Usage: